 Department of Justice, Law & Criminology

-Maya has taught Introduction to Criminal Justice at George Washington University as well as Forensic Science for the National Student Leadership Conference at American University.
-Prior to joining the JLS program, Maya was a labor and immigrant rights community organizer in Michigan, where she partnered with the 2010 United States Census.
+Maya has taught Introduction to Criminal Justice at George Washington University as well as Forensic Science for the National Student Leadership Conference at American University and the Summer Discovery Program at Georgetown University.
+Prior to joining JLC, Maya was a labor and immigrant rights community organizer in Michigan, where she partnered with the 2010 United States Census.
 She also served as a data analyst for the Washtenaw County Juvenile Court.

 DegreesM.A.
 Criminology and Criminal Justice, Eastern Michigan University